 The Boeing 737-800 aircraft serve all routes in Norwegian’s network, but are typically allocated to high-density routes and long routes to North Africa, The Canary Islands and Dubai due to the longer range and higher efficiency of the aircraft.

 The Boeing 737-800 is a short to medium haul single-aisle aircraft that entered service in 1998 and is still in production.
-By the end of 2012 Nowegian will have it will have a unitary fleet of 63 such aircraft.
 Today's fleet have both a 189 and 186 seat configuration.
 Future deliveries will feature 186 Recaro seats that increase the passengers' overall legroom, Boeing SKY Interior and in-flight WiFi.
 All Boeing 737-800 have performance enhancing winglets installed.

 The Boeing 737-300 aircraft serve most of Norwegian’s network with the exception of flights to North Africa, The Canary Islands, Dubai and domestic flights in Sweden.

 The Boeing 737-300 is a short to medium haul single-aisle aircraft that entered service in 1984 and went out of production in 1999.
 The majority of the -300 fleet has a 148 seat configuration.
 Four aircraft are retrofitted with performance enhancing winglets and have new Recaro seats that increase passenger legroom.

 Click on the image below and see the video showing how a Norwegian plane is assembled at the Boeing factory in Seattle: